West Shore School District: Schools

-Herman Avenue and Washington Heights were sister schools up until 2000; Herman Avenue was grades k-2, and Washington Heights was grades 3-5.
-Washington Heights is now k-5, since its rebuild in 1999.
-Lower Allen and Rossmoyne Elementary Schools were sister schools, however, Lower Allen closed in 2021, and Rossmoyne is now k–5.
+Herman Avenue and Washington Heights were sister schools up until 2000, when Herman Avenue closed; Herman Avenue was grades k-2, and Washington Heights was grades 3-5.
+Washington Heights is now k-4, since its rebuild in 1999.
+Lower Allen and Rossmoyne Elementary Schools were sister schools, however, Lower Allen closed in 2021, and Rossmoyne is now k–4.
 Mount Zion and Fairview Elementary Schools once were sister schools, until Mount Zion closed in 2012.
-Fairview Elementary School is currently k-5, but will be 5-6 beginning in Fall 2024.
+Fairview Elementary School became k-5 upon Mount Zion’s closure, but was replaced by Fairview Intermediate in 2024, which is 5-6.
+Allen Middle is temporarily closed for renovation, as West Shore School District will be expanding the building, to allow for the future closure of New Cumberland Middle School.
+Seventh graders were sent to New Cumberland Middle School, and eighth graders were sent to a designated section of Cedar Cliff High School, called Allen Academy.
+Allen Middle School is expected to reopen at the beginning of the 2028-2029 school year.

 Extracurriculars

 West Shore School District offers a variety of clubs, activities and an extensive sports program.